-Christian men are more likely to suffer physical attacks, displacement, robbery or even killings.
+Christian men can suffer physical attacks, displacement, robbery, or even killings.
 They are strategically targeted as the family provider; attacking them weakens their whole family.
 Converts have been forced to flee to avoid attacks and harassment.
 The state also violates men's religious freedom through the imprisonment of Christian men, a particular risk in Muslim-dominated areas.
 There is also government interference in church elections and appointments.
 As the majority of church leaders are male, this mainly affects Christian men.

+- Denied inheritance or possessions

 - Discrimination/harassment via education

-- Forced to flee town/country
+- Forced to flee town / country

-- Imprisonment by government
+- Imprisonment by the government

 - Violence death

 - Violence physical

-WWL Year Position on Open Doors World Watch List Persecution score out of 100
+WWL Year Position on Open Doors World Watch List Persecution rounded score out of 100

+2023 39 66

-2022 38 65.76
+2022 38 66

-2021 36 64.55
+2021 36 65

-2020 39 62.86
+2020 39 63

-2019 28 65.01
+2019 28 65

-2018 29 62.39